 Esports is now an officially sanctioned high school sport in many states.Starting in 2018, many schools across the country will offer Varsity Esports programs for their students.
 This may seem odd at first glance, however, most of the benefits students gain from playing traditional sports, they can also get from Esports.
 Students learn to work as a team, create a supportive community, learn dedication, and most importantly, have fun!
 It not only demonstrates the growth that we are seeing in Esports, but offers those students a chance to be involved – they get to work on teams with other students and play to represent their school.
 Thinking of Esports as a traditional sport can help you understand why your child might be so passionate and help guide them in their development.

-Getting to the top can be very difficult.Just like trying to get in the NFL, the field of Esports is very competitive and it can be extremely demanding on someone who is trying to play professionally.
+Becoming a professional Esports players can be very difficult.Just like trying to get in the NFL, the field of Esports is very competitive and it can be extremely demanding on someone who is trying to play professionally.
 Many pro gamers claim they practiced up to 12 hours a day and some even have video game related injuries such as carpal tunnel.
 It’s good for parents and students to know that just because playing video games might be fun to the student, playing professionally will require extreme diligence and training.
 If that sounds discouraging, don’t worry!
 Your child can still pursue a career in Esports, but know that if playing professionally doesn’t work out, there are a lot of other options out there for them where they can use their gaming experience.

-You aren’t limited to just playing video games.Just because the professional gamer status might be difficult to achieve, it doesn’t mean your child can’t pursue their passion!
+Esports careers are more than just playing video games.Just because the professional gamer status might be difficult to achieve, it doesn’t mean your child can’t pursue their passion!
 Other job options include technical gaming careers such as video game designer, software developer, animation engineer, and more.
 Other Esports career options are industry jobs which can be a producer, marketing manager, market researcher, or sales representative.
 Check out this blog to get some more information about these job options.

 - Soft skills you can gain along the way: thinking strategically, working together as a team, people skills, communication